-H. SUMMARY OF CHANGES FROM EXISTING PERMIT
+M. SUMMARY OF CHANGES FROM EXISTING PERMIT

-The Standard Permit Conditions, Sludge Provisions, Other Requirements, Pretreatment Requirements, and Biomonitoring sections of the draft permit have been updated.
+The Standard Permit Conditions, Sludge Provisions, Other Requirements, and Biomonitoring sections of the draft permit have been updated.
+Pretreatment requirements have been added to the draft permit.

-Effective September 1, 2020, the permittee must submit the written report for unauthorized discharges and unanticipated bypasses that exceed any effluent limit in the permit using the online electronic reporting system available through the TCEQ website unless the permittee requests and obtains an electronic reporting waiver.
+For Publicly Owned Treatment Works (POTWs), effective December 21, 2025, the permittee must submit the written report for unauthorized discharges and unanticipated bypasses that exceed any effluent limit in the permit using the online electronic reporting system available through the TCEQ website unless the permittee requests and obtains an electronic reporting waiver.